20 From 76: My Favorite Films Of 1976

 Rocky (1976)

-Even though the very first Rocky film endeared a lot of movie fans for it's underdog premise and simpleton charm, still, it got a flack from other movie fans for beating out other Oscar contenders like All The President's Men and Taxi Driver, at the 49th Academy Awards.
-Now, while I tend to agree with the general consensus that the original Rock probably shouldn't have got "the belt" that year, the truth is, I still consider it to be my favorite of 1976.
+Even though the very first Rocky film endeared a lot of movie fans for its underdog premise and simpleton charm, still, it got a flak from other movie fans for beating out other Oscar contenders like All the President's Men and Taxi Driver, at the 49th Academy Awards.
+Now, while I tend to agree with the general consensus that maybe those films deserved to win "the belt" for that year, the truth is that I still consider Rocky to be my favorite movie of 1976.

-One of the main reasons is just the nostalgic connection I have to this movie.
-I remember watching this first installment of the Italian Stallion franchise as a child, and even at an age when I believed that the female side of our species was rife with cooties, still finding myself adoring the love story between the two "loser" types of the painfully shy pet shop attendant (Adrian) and the slow-witted boxer/leg-breaker.
-And this was probably the first movie I ever watched that literally hand me jumping up and down at the end.
+There are several reasons for this, but I would have to say that one of the main ones is just the connection of nostalgia I have to it.
+I remember watching this first installment of the Italian Stallion franchise as a when I was just a kid in elementary/primary school, and even at an age when I believed that the female side of our species was rife with cooties, I still found myself just absolutely adoring the love story between the two "loser" leads of this story.
+The painfully shy pet shop attendant, Adrian, and the slow-witted boxer/leg-breaker, Rocky.
+On top of that, this was probably the first movie I can ever watched up to that point that me leaning within inches of the television screen (I saw it back when it was first aired on TV) because watching the climatic boxing match at the end felt like I was watching an actual boxing match.

-Rocky's plot just seemed to be able to pull all the right heart-strings for me, that even to this day, I still tend to feel a slight jitter in my chest whenever I watch this flick.
+This tale of the underdog southpaw's journey towards the love of his life and towards the fight of his life just seemed to be able to kickstart all the right heartstrings inside of me, that even to this day, I still tend to feel a slight jitter in my chest whenever I watch this flick.

-Either that, or maybe I've developed a life-long heart murmur.
-I dunno.
+Either that, or at my age, maybe I've begun to develop some kind a heart murmur.
+Who knows?

 It's the Bicentennial, and three of my all-time favorite films of the 70's were released (President's Men, Rocky & of course, Taxi Driver).